 A key project in the Downtown 2020 Work Plan is to improve Access and Variety in the Downtown.
-Our project goal is to design improvements for downtown pedestrian alleyways that will address safety concerns, provide opportunities for place-making and expand wayfinding accommodations.
+Our project goal is to design improvements for downtown pedestrian alleyways that will address safety concerns, provide opportunities for place-making and expand wayfinding accommodations using both traditional and experimental techniques.
 Improvements will come in two phases:

 - Amber Alley electrical trenching, concrete repairs and temporary signage; and